 So, we decided to port Quake, on an MCU, with less memory, the EFR32MG24 series.
 That was our challenge.
 Let’s clarify what were our rules and constraints.

-3. The port had to support all the shareware, including the “start” map where you select the episode and difficulty.
+- The port had to support all the shareware, including the “start” map where you select the episode and difficulty. (note: as written in the new article this limitation has been lifted, provided you use two 32 MB external flash chips)

 The following is the list of what was not mandatory, but it was “nice to have”: